daniel-sc/podio-java-codegen/README.md

 See: https://github.com/daniel-sc/podio-java-codegen/wiki/Getting-started

-Additionally there is a simple interface for fetching/updating the wrapper classes.
+Additionally, there is a simple interface for fetching/updating the wrapper classes.
 As extras there are proxies for automatic retry on Podio rate limit error/hit and a cache that circumvents unnecessary updates/writes.